DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Rules Changes.md

 # Initiative

 We will use a d10 to roll initiative instead of a d20.
 This makes building for high initiative more rewarding.

+# Healing Potions
+If a potion of healing is used as a bonus action, you roll the dice to determine the amount of HP healed.
+If you use an action, or take the potion outside of combat, then you are healed for the maximum amount of HP (ex: 2d4+2 --> 10).